dilshadmustafa/wishcart-supabase/README.md

 Introduction
 -------------

-**MyShop** is an eCommerce Web App built using React, Redux, Node.js MERN stack.
+**WishCart** is an eCommerce Web App built using React, Redux, Node.js, Supabase stack.
 It implements Security, Authentication, Authorization, Payment Gateway, Inventory Management, Order Management, and User Management.
-It supports various database back-end options MongoDB, MySQL, PostgreSQL, CockroachDB and Firebase/Supabase.
+It is hosted in Vercel and Supabase Cloud.

 > **Security Features:**